All Episodes

 And apparently they voted to literally live at their factory where they work for 28 straight days, work round the clock, 12-hour shifts to make the raw materials that were needed and necessary to make the N95 masks.

-After nearly a month of 12-hour shifts making the raw materials for N95, or if you're Joe Biden, N96 masks, more than 40 employees are going home.
+After nearly a month of 12-hour shifts, making the raw materials for N95, or if you're Joe Biden, N96 masks, more than 40 employees are going home.

-Uh, but they did it for 28 straight days.
+But they did it for 28 straight days.

 Amazing people, more than 40 of them.

-And uh, wow.
+And wow.

 I mean, but that's all over the country.

-We see it look at all the people on the front lines.
+Look at all the people on the front lines.

 Now, this is the front cover of the New York Post today.

-States shocking new guidelines for EMS during the virus crisis.
+State's shocking new guidelines for EMS during the virus crisis.

 No pulse, no CPR, none.

-New York City medics, first responders, firemen, they are they are outraged, vowing they are not going to listen to this order that has been given them, and it's been given to them.
+New York City medics, first responders, firemen, they are outraged, vowing they are not going to listen to this order that has been given them.

 But anyway, New York State has issued a drastic new guideline for paramedics telling them not to waste their resources trying to save anyone without a pulse.

-Now, usually the FDNY, now it's not a high percentage of people whose lives they are able to save, but they save about four out of every hundred patients.
+Now, usually the FDNY, now it's not a high percentage of people whose lives they are able to save, but they save about four out of every hundred patients, a small percentage, granted, but patients with no pulse that actually are brought back to life using CPR and other aggressive interventions.

-Uh that means the world.
+That means the world.

 That means daddy stays alive for the kids and mom stays alive for the kids.

-Well, I'll use De Blasio's own words.
+I'll use de Blasio's own words.

-If you don't have If you don't get the 20 minutes, if you have no rhythm, one medical professional service worker told the New York Post, now you don't get 20 minutes of CPR if you have no rhythm.
+One medical professional service worker told the New York Post, now you don't get 20 minutes of CPR if you have no rhythm.

 They simply let you die.